barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 ### Trust

-This should not be here, because it should be taken as a given.
+This should not be seen as an issue, because it should be taken as a given.
 But surprisingly it is not.
 International transfers are based on an "arm's length" relationship, with clearing houses used to reduce risk and establish trust.
 It is the more integrated network, TARGET2, which suffers from a growing lack of trust.